 Just like the online option, the on-campus choice also has both advantages and disadvantages.
 The pros to a local school or university are simple: face-to-face communication, on-campus computer labs, tutoring/mentoring options, and close discussions with the teacher up front.

 However, there are some cons to being on campus.
 For one, the cost of tuition.
 Unless living with parents is still an option, room and board can be very expensive for a college student.
 In addition, some computer labs only have a certain number of computers to use, so there is a chance of waiting your turn to get in/on.

 What If I Don’t Want a Full Degree?

-Certificates are also transferrable to degrees like a bachelor of fine arts or bachelor of science.
+Certificates are also transferrable to degrees like a Bachelor of Fine Arts or a Bachelor of Science.
 This means if a student chooses to go for a graphic design degree after receiving a certificate, then the credits earned will be added to the chosen degree program.
-Each certificate is usually 15-18 credits long and takes approximately eight to twelve months to complete.
+Each certificate is usually 15–18 credits long and takes approximately eight to twelve months to complete.

 Can I Become a Video Game Developer Without a Degree?

 A game design/game development certificate alone can give a student a starting point in the right direction.
 Those with a certificate in game design do have the chance to become video game developers at an entry-level position.

 Some businesses may hire candidates with just a certificate, although there is not much room for promotions without a four-year degree.
 Some applicants for game design or game developer jobs decide to acquire several certificates within the gaming industry.
 For instance, receiving a certificate for web design, digital design, or computer science.